textcreationpartnership/A02040/README.md

 ##Content Summary##

 #####Body#####

-A moste true and marueilous straunge wonder, the lyke hath seldom ben seene, of.
-XVII. monstrous fis
+1. A Moste true and marueilous straunge wonder, the lyke hath seldom ben seene, of .XUII.
+Monstrous fisshes, taken in Suffolke, at Downam brydge, within a myle of Ipswiche.
+The .XI. daye of October.
+In the yeare of our Lorde God.
+M.D.LX.UIII.

 #####Back#####
-A moste true and marueilous straunge wonder, the lyke hath seldom ben seene, of.
-XVII. monstrous fis **Types of content**
+Imprynted at London in Fleetestreate▪ at the signe of S. Iohn Euangelist by Thomas Colwell.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!